Welcome

 Taranaki and Manawatu-Whanganui

 • A small number of suspected male FAW moths have been caught in pheramone traps in the region.
-Scouting crops should be factored in as often as possible to identify any larvae in paddocks.
+Scouting crops should be factored in as often as possible to identify any larvae in paddocks that may be at risk.

 Canterbury